-Make a hole in the middle of the pot about one inch (2.5 cm) deep, lift a vegetable starter using a popsicle stick or if using starter containers remove from the container one at the time.
+Make a hole in the middle of the pot about one inch (2.5 cm) deep, lift a vegetable starter using a popsicle stick, or if using starter containers remove from the container one at a time.
 Repot into a larger pot so the plant has plenty of room for continuing growth before it gets planted into the garden.

 Water the pots carefully so that the soil does not splatter onto a plant; by doing this, it will prevent any bacterial contamination.
 Check the plants daily to keep the soil moist but not saturated.

 Another way to water these plants is to place pots into a plastic container.
 Fill the water for about one inch and the plant will get moist through the holes on the bottom of the pots.

 My preference is to place pots with plants into a cardboard box (that keeps the soil moist longer), and water each plant very carefully from the top.